Classes for Mercurial and Git repositories

 To use this feature, your project must follow the following assumptions:

 - Repo tags are used to indicate released versions.

 - Tag names are specified as the version only (i.e. 0.1 and not v0.1 or release-0.1)

-Thereafter, you may use the RepoManager.get_current_version to determine the version of your product.
+Thereafter, use the RepoManager.get_current_version to determine the version of the local code.
 If the current revision is tagged with a valid version, that version will be used.
 Otherwise, the tags in the repo will be searched, the latest release will be found, and hgtools will infer the upcoming release version.

 For example, if the repo contains the tags 0.1, 0.2, and 0.3 and the repo is not on any of those tags, get_current_version will return ‘0.3.1dev’ and get_current_version(increment=’0.1’) will return ‘0.4dev’.

 >>> from hgtools.managers import RepoManager >>> RepoManager().get_first_valid_manager().get_current_version() '9.0.1.dev0'

 Release history Release notifications | RSS feed